Almond Custard Fondue

-- 1. In a large heavy saucepan, combine the sugar, cornstarch and salt.
+- 1. In a large heavy saucepan over medium-high heat, combine sugar, cornstarch and salt.
 Stir in cream until smooth.
-Cook and stir over medium-high heat until thickened and bubbly.
+Cook and stir until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.

-- 2. Remove from the heat.
-Stir a small amount of hot mixture into egg yolks; return all to the pan, stirring constantly.
+- 2. Remove from heat.
+Stir a small amount of hot mixture into egg yolks; return all to pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.
-Remove from the heat; stir in butter and extract.
+Remove from heat; stir in butter and extract.
 Keep warm.
-Serve with brownies, cake, waffles and/or cookies.
-Yield: 2 cups.
+Serve with brownie and cake cubes, mini waffles, pretzel rods and cookies for dipping.

 1/4 cup: 165 calories, 9g fat (5g saturated fat), 85mg cholesterol, 116mg sodium, 16g carbohydrate (15g sugars, 0 fiber), 3g protein.

 My absolute favorite fondue recipe.
 We use this every year for Valentines Day rather than fixing a big dessert.
 The kids really look forward to it!